 When a married couple gets divorced or separated, who is responsible for repaying the student loans and parent loans?
-The answer depends on whether the loans were borrowed before or during the marriage, whether the couple lives in a community property state, whether there is a prenuptial agreement and whether the ex-spouse cosigned the loans.
+The answer depends on a few things:

 Community Property States

 In the nine community property states – Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin – any income earned during a marriage, except for gifts and inheritances, is owned jointly by the married couple, regardless of who earned it.
-Assets acquired with this income are the joint property of the married couple.
+Assets acquired with this income are the married couple’s joint property.

-Similarly, any debts incurred during the marriage, including student loans and parent loans, are the joint responsibility of the married couple, even if the debts benefited only one of the spouses.
+Similarly, any debts incurred during the marriage, including student loans and parent loans, are the married couple’s joint responsibility, even if only one of the spouses benefited from the debts.

 This is in contrast with separate property and separate debt which was acquired or borrowed before the marriage or after the divorce or separation.
 Separate property and separate debt remain separate unless an action is taken to transform it into community property, such as putting the spouse’s name on the deed.